Vulcan Cyber launches free vulnerability management service with $21M in new funding

 Vulcan offers dozens of connectors for environments such as Microsoft Azure, Amazon Web Services, Google Cloud Platform, and WhiteSource.
 Additionally, its products integrate with security testing tools and vulnerability scanners like Black Duck, Nessus, WhiteSource, SourceClear, Qualys, Puppet, Chef, Ansible, and Carbon Black.

 According to Bar-Dayan, Vulcan’s security approach is somewhat novel in that it targets the vulnerability remediation gap — the time between initial discovery and a fix’s deployment — by minimizing logistical challenges in ways that don’t impact business continuity.
-One satisfied customer is cloud data warehouse company Snowflake, which managed to remediate more than 40% of known vulnerabilities found in one of its core environments using Vulcan’s toolset.
+One satisfied customer of Vulcan’s dozens is cloud data warehouse company Snowflake, which managed to remediate more than 40% of known vulnerabilities found in one of its core environments using Vulcan’s toolset.

 “With advances in vulnerability scanning and asset management tools, it’s relatively easy for security teams to collect data from a wide variety of IT assets and computing environments.
 This has led to increased visibility within an organization, but with the explosion of IT assets, resource-starved security teams are having trouble handling the resulting increase in vulnerabilities and alerts,” Scott Crawford, security research director for S&P-owned 451 Research, said.
 “Remediation becomes difficult as security and IT must work to find a balance between availability and stability and the fact that some assets must be taken offline for patching.
 As more vulnerabilities are discovered, teams quickly realize they cannot feasibly resolve them all, so they are left with figuring out which vulnerabilities to prioritize and remediate.”

-Wipro Ventures participated in Vulcan’s latest raise along with YL Ventures and Ten Eleven Ventures, which brings Vulcan’s total raised to date to over $30 million following a $10 million series A in June 2019.
+Wipro Ventures participated in 40-employee Vulcan’s latest raise along with YL Ventures and Ten Eleven Ventures, which brings Vulcan’s total raised to date to $35 million following a $10 million series A in June 2019.
 Beyond bolstering the launch of Vulcan Free, the company plans to use the proceeds to enhance direct sales and grow its channel program and managed security service provider relationships.
+Vulcan Cyber’s annual recurring revenue grew more than 500% in 2020 over 2019.

 VentureBeatVentureBeat's mission is to be a digital town square for technical decision-makers to gain knowledge about transformative technology and transact.
 Our site delivers essential information on data technologies and strategies to guide you as you lead your organizations.
 We invite you to become a member of our community, to access: